dan-fritchman/Thesis/content.md

 That combination of observations drives the primary goals for Hdl21's paired schematic system:

-- Get into & out of code as quickly & seamlessly as possible.
+- Get into and out of code as quickly and seamlessly as possible.
 - Make making the good schematics easy, and make making the bad schematics hard.
 - Make _reading_ schematics as easy as possible.